 A vehicle with a 5-digit odometer cannot accurately track mileage after 99,999 miles because the odometer rolls over.
 This title is the result of a seller certifying under the Federal Odometer Act, that the odometer reading EXCEEDS MECHANICAL LIMITS of the odometer.

-Standard Equipment Power Windows, Power Steering, Air Conditioning, AM / FM Cassette, Power Brakes, Tilt Wheel, 6-digit Odometer
+Standard Equipment Power Windows, Power Steering, Air Conditioning, AM / FM CD, Power Brakes, Tilt Wheel, 6-digit Odometer

-Safety Options 4 wheel ABS, Running Lights, Dual air bags front and sides/active (manual) belts
+Safety Options 4 Wheel ABS Optional, Dual air bags front and sides/active (manual) belts with automatic passenger sensor